AzureAzim/msft-pub/useless-gabage/readme.md

 Annoy is a powershell that basically makes the remote computer beep at random intervals

-Altered Carbon script basiclly sets up my laptop the way i like it: Folder redirection to onedrive, UEV templates setup, app installs thru choco
+Altered Carbon script basically sets up my laptop the way i like it: Folder redirection to onedrive, UEV templates setup, app installs thru choco